aarpon/pyND2SDK/python/pyND2SDK/README.md

 Unclear how to use: can it be used to read a rectangle from an image and return it at 100% scale?

+## _Lim_FileGetBinary

+How do we know which combinations of sequence index and binary index exist?